Albert Riera: Bordeaux

 In the summer of 2003, Riera moved to Bordeaux.
 He made 66 competitive appearances for the Ligue 1 side over a two-year spell, netting nine times; this included five in a run to the quarter-finals of the UEFA Cup in his first season before elimination by eventual winners Valencia.

 Espanyol

 Riera returned to Spain in 2005, when he signed for Espanyol.
-In his first season he played only eight league matches, prompting a January 2006 loan move to Manchester City where he was also unable to establish himself, scoring his only goal against Newcastle United in a 3–0 home win on 1 February.
+He played just eight league matches in his first season, prompting a January 2006 loan move to Manchester City where he was also unable to establish himself, scoring his only goal against Newcastle United in a 3–0 home win on 1 February.

 Riera returned to Catalonia prior to 2006–07.
-During that season, Espanyol reached the final of the UEFA Cup at Hampden Park, Glasgow, where they played fellow Spaniards Sevilla; he scored to level the game at 1–1, but his team eventually lost 3–1 on penalties.
+Espanyol went on to reach the UEFA Cup final at Hampden Park in Glasgow, where they played fellow Spaniards Sevilla; he scored to level the game at 1–1, but his team eventually lost 3–1 on penalties.
 At the end of the campaign, he extended his contract until 2011.